Joseph Stalin: 1918–1921: Military command

 In May 1918, during the intensifying Russian Civil War, Sovnarkom sent Stalin to Tsaritsyn to take charge of food procurement in Southern Russia.
 Eager to prove himself as a commander, he took control of regional military operations and befriended Kliment Voroshilov and Semyon Budyonny, who later formed the core of his military support base.
 Stalin sent large numbers of Red Army troops to battle the region's White armies, resulting in heavy losses and drawing Lenin's concern.
 In Tsaritsyn, Stalin commanded the local Cheka branch to execute suspected counter-revolutionaries, often without trial, and purged the military and food collection agencies of middle-class specialists, who were also executed.
 His use of state violence was at a greater scale than most Bolshevik leaders approved of, for instance, he ordered several villages torched to ensure compliance with his food procurement program.

 In December 1918, Stalin was sent to Perm to lead an inquiry into how Alexander Kolchak's White forces had been able to decimate Red troops there.
-He returned to Moscow between January and March 1919, before being assigned to the Western Front at Petrograd.
+He returned to Moscow in January 1919, before being assigned to the Western Front at Petrograd.
 When the Red Third Regiment defected, he ordered the public execution of captured defectors.
 In September he returned to the Southern Front.
 During the war, Stalin proved his worth to the Central Committee by displaying decisiveness and determination.
 However, he also disregarded orders and repeatedly threatened to resign when affronted.
 In November 1919, the government awarded him the Order of the Red Banner for his service.